Blendify/blender-manual/blender_docs/manual/modeling/curves/nurbs.rst

 Editing NURBS Curves
 ====================

-A NURBS Curve is edited by moving the location of the Control Points.
+A NURBS Curve is edited by moving the location of the Control Points:

 - Place a Curve by :kbd:`Shift-A` to bring up the Add menu, followed by :menuselection:`Curve --> NURBS curve`.
 - Press :kbd:`Tab` to enter *Edit Mode*.